 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Scugog students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Scugog students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Scugog District Curriculum Used in Our In-Home Tutoring Programs

 The Ontario Curriculum provides a comprehensive plan for student learning in all subject areas.
 The aims of this curricular design is to prepare students for their futures with all the basic content knowledge and the higher-order thinking which is developed in different subjects.
 Math and Science help students to engage their problem solving, logical, and abstract reasoning processes.
 Students learn about inquiry and the need for precision in answers.
 They are expected to develop mathematic and scientific literacy and be able to communicate their knowledge by showing and explaining their work processes.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Scugog Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 SchoolTutoring Academy works with young learners and students, all the way up through high school.
 We offer Pre-K and Kindergarten Tutoring as well as Elementary School Tutoring to build a strong learning foundation early on.
 We also offer comprehensive tutoring across all school subjects.

 Math Tutoring | Science Tutoring | English Tutoring | Language Programs | Reading Tutoring | Writing Tutoring | SAT/ACT Prep